Data collection on population reached is ongoing; data shown are as of February 2015.

 We focus on five areas where our role as a global health care company can supplement strong, innovative partnerships and programs: making childbirth safer, treating and preventing intestinal worms in children, using mobile phones to share vital health information to new and expecting mothers, eliminating mother-to-child HIV transmission, and research and development to treat HIV, tuberculosis and neglected tropical diseases.

 Working with partners in 84 countries, we are on track to fulfill this commitment.
 In 2013 Johnson & Johnson programs reached more than 88 million women and children.
-We project that we have reached 120 million women and children in 2014, and will surpass that total in 2015.
+We have reached 120 million women and children in 2014, and project that we will surpass that total in 2015.

 Building on a long legacy of our commitment to maternal and child health, Johnson & Johnson will continue its work to save and improve the lives of millions of women and children as we enter the next set of global goals.

 Every year, 287,000 mothers die from pregnancy and child birth complications and over 3 million infants die in their first month.
 We are committed to helping every mother and newborn survive and thrive.
 Read More

 We support innovative mobile health programs that deliver vital stage-based health information to new and expectant mothers and families, so they are empowered with care critical to safely deliver and nurture a child’s growth.
 Read More

 Intestinal worms infections rob children of vital nutrients and a bright future.
 By donating deworming medication and supporting hygiene education programs, we are working toward a world where children learn and play, free of intestinal worms.
 Read More